firstof9/ha-gasbuddy/README.md

 Since May 2025, GasBuddy implemented Cloudflare which may lead to blocking of requests to GasBuddy, and cause timeout and log errors.
 This would lead to the occasional missed data update to obtain the lastest gas prices, along with log errrors.

 To circumvent this, FlareSolverr can used to bypass Cloudflare protection.
-FlareSolverr can be installed as a standalone docker container on your network [here]: https://github.com/FlareSolverr/FlareSolverr or as an addon in Home Assistant [here]: https://github.com/alexbelgium/hassio-addons/tree/master/flaresolverr.
+FlareSolverr can be installed as a standalone docker container on your network [here](https://github.com/FlareSolverr/FlareSolverr) or as an addon in Home Assistant [here](https://github.com/alexbelgium/hassio-addons/tree/master/flaresolverr).
 Once your FlareSolverr instance is up and running, you can re-configure your existing GasBuddy entries by clicking the 3 dots of EACH gas station entry, and entering your FlareSolverr URL, ie. `http://ip:port/v1`

 <img width="673" height="498" alt="image" src="https://github.com/user-attachments/assets/dbb7f99f-9f4d-4b2b-83c9-8419ba106a97" />